 Data loss because cyberattacks or hardware malfunction is not uncommon.
 If your data is not backed-up regularly, you may lose it for good, and if that happens to your website, customers may lose trust in your business.
 Use automatic backup so that even in the event you forget to manually back-up, all your data gets backed up automatically.

 Go one step further by making a copy of the backup as that gives a contingency plan if the original back-up were to get lost or malfunction.
-Another excellent option is to engage the services of a managed web hosting service that creates backups for you automatically.
+Another excellent option is to engage the services of a managed web hosting service like HyperHost that creates backups for you automatically.
 When looking for such a service, look for those with a proven track record of e-commerce solutions such as SSL certificates, encrypted payment gateways, and solid seller/buyer authentication protocols.

 Today, eCommerce is the backbone of most businesses.
 An e commerce business, however, goes beyond using your website for selling stuff and services online.
 As the owner of an e-commerce business, the responsibility rests on you to ensure that the user safety and security is guaranteed.
 This entails protecting their financial records, credit card details entrusted to you.
 It’s your responsibility to secure your site so that hackers cannot access it.